mattfield/mattfield.github.io/_posts/2013-07-15-currying-and-partial-application-in-javascript.md

 ## Currying

-Currying is a transformative technique that, when applied to a function with multiple arguments, returns a new function composed of nested unary functions that can then be called as a chain:
+Currying is the process of transforming a function with multiple arguments into a new function composed of nested unary functions that can then be called as a chain:

-Let's take our original, uncurried `add` function:
+Using our uncurried `add` function from earlier:

 {% highlight javascript %}
 function add(a, b){